Can Republicans be trusted to investigate Trump's Russia scandal?

 Nunes, who was an adviser to Trump's transition team, initially showed little eagerness for this assignment, as well His announcement in late January that he would proceed with the investigation came only after Burr's change of heart—and followed weeks of public pressure from Rep. Adam Schiff, (D-Calif.), the ranking Democrat on the House intelligence committee.
 Skepticism regarding the willingness of Burr or Nunes to lead robust, wherever-it-goes investigations is hardly unfounded.

 On Friday, the Washington Post reported—and the White House confirmed—that Burr and Nunes had been enlisted by the Trump administration to be part of its effort to counter news stories about Trump associates' ties to Russia.
 Their participation in this spin campaign has undermined their claims of independence.
 And on Saturday—in response to Rep. Darrell Issa's (R-Calif.) surprising call for a special prosecutor to investigate the Trump-Russia connections—Nunes dismissed Issa's demand, saying, "This is almost like McCarthyism revisited.
-W'’re going to go on a witch hunt against, against innocent Americans?"
+We’re going to go on a witch hunt against, against innocent Americans?"
 He added, "At this point, there's nothing there."
 That's not the manner in which the head of an independent investigation should be talking about the inquiry.
 How does Nunes know who's innocent or not—or whether there's nothing there—at this point?

 In recent weeks, Democratic members of both committees told me that, at least for the time being, they were hoping for the best and taking Burr and Nunes at their word when they claim they are committed to conducting thorough investigations, holding public hearings, and releasing public findings.
 These recent actions of Burr and Nunes may change that perspective.
 Schiff has said he will release public updates on the progress of the House committee's inquiry, though he has not issued one yet.

-Note: UPDATE: At a press conference on Monday morning, Nunes said that his committee has only completed "the scoping of our investigation" and has not yet begun gathering evidence.